Kenneth Boatright

-Kenneth Boatright (born March 6, 1990) is an American football defensive end in the National Football League who is currently a free agent.
-He also was a member of the BC Lions in the Canadian Football League (CFL).
-He played college football at Southern Illinois University.
+Kenneth Boatright (born March 6, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He was also a member of the BC Lions in the Canadian Football League (CFL).
+He played college football for the Southern Illinois Salukis.

-Early years
+Early life

 Boatright attended Bolingbrook High School.
 As a senior, he helped the team win the conference championship (9-3 record) and reach the second round of the playoffs.

 He also practiced track and volleyball.

 College career

 Boatright accepted a football scholarship from NAIA Midland University.
 As a freshman free safety, he tallied 39 tackles and one sack.

-As sophomore, he registered 82 tackles (second on the team), 2 sacks, 2 interceptions, 11 pass breakups and one blocked a punt.
+As a sophomore, he registered 82 tackles (second on the team), 2 sacks, 2 interceptions, 11 pass breakups and one blocked a punt.
 He received honorable-mention All-Conference honors.
 He transferred after the season to Southern Illinois University.

 In 2010, he was redshirted and converted him into a defensive end.
 As a junior, he collected 6.5 sacks (led the team and eighth in the conference), 13.5 tackles for loss (led the team and fourth in the conference) and 2 fumble recoveries.

 As a senior, he posted 62 tackles (third on the team), 5.5 sacks (led the team and seventh in the conference), 10 quarterback hurries (led the team), 13.5 tackles for loss (led the team and third in the conference).
 He contributed to the defense finishing 10th in the nation in rushing defense (111.27 yards per game).
 He made a career-high 8 tackles against Southeast Missouri State University.
 He had 6 tackles (2.5 for loss) and 2 sacks against Indiana State University.
 He blocked a punt and recovered it for a touchdown against the University of Northern Iowa.

 Professional career

 Seattle Seahawks

-Boatright was signed as an undrafted free agent by the Seattle Seahawks after the 2013 NFL Draft on April 27.
+Boatright was signed as an undrafted free agent by the Seattle Seahawks after the 2013 NFL draft on April 27.
 On August 2, he was waived with a shoulder injury and was placed on the injured reserve list the following day.
 He was cut on June 16, 2014.